 AR headsets with smart overlays support aircraft technicians in diagnosing engine issues, for instance.
 They also help assemble and test aircraft systems.

 AR support speeds up the development of new systems, too.
 The Lenovo AR platform was used to develop a sophisticated, complex aviation maintenance application and get it running in under two months.

 Comprehensive security and remote management tools fortify these experiences in the face of rising cyberthreats.

 Lenovo device solutions with the Intel® vPro® platform enable great experiences for educators, without trading performance for security or manageability for stability.
 And Lenovo’s virtual desktop infrastructure ensures a universal, smooth experience is accessible from anywhere, regardless of user device.

 With Lenovo end-to-end services, educators and corporate trainers have a trusted partner to manage the lifecycle of their devices and infrastructure.

 Making a difference in the real world

-From medical schools cutting surgery mistakes with VR training to manufacturers increasing workforce productivity with AR, the applications are limitless.
+From medical schools reducing surgery mistakes with VR training, to manufacturers increasing workforce productivity with AR, the applications are limitless.
 Immersive technology lets learners and trainers alike experience the road to success.